tidymodels/hardhat/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## 0.1.3 Submission

+This submission keeps hardhat up to date with vctrs 0.3.0 and fixes a few bugs regarding novel factor levels.

 ## 0.1.2 Submission

 This submission fixes a `stringsAsFactors` note and slightly tweaks how recipes are preprocessed.